The Ultimate Guide to Sina Weibo: The Largest Micro-Blogging Platform in China

 Super Fans Headline acts similarly to Super Fans Tunnel.
 However, the Super Fans Headline is more suitable for businesses who would like to seek more views and click-throughs within their existing fans base.

-It is noteworthy that to ensure users would not be bothered by repeating messages, the promoted posts would only appear as the headline once for each follower.
+It is noteworthy that to ensure users would not be bothered by repeating messages, the promoted posts would only appear as the headline oncefor each follower.
+As a reminder again, this form of Weibo advertising should only be used to target your existing follower base, and not reach new followers.

 To monitor marketing performance, businesses can access the data analytics tool in the Account Management Centre, which includes information such as the demographic details about your followers, performance data of each Weibo post and the number of page views on your account.
 There are some extra functions useful for marketing management, such as auto-replies private messages, mass-messaging and the Micro hotspot (which tells you the popularity of words on the platform).